Intrenion/Milcraft/doctrine/military-adaptation-in-war.md

 Separate defensive units cannot use limited resources well against a changing attack.

 **Action**
-Connect detection, command, communication, and combat units while using battle results to improve the system.
+Connect detection, command, communication, and combat units, and use battle results to improve the system.

 **Outcome**
 Defenders can concentrate the right forces at the right time.